Clerk of the Circuit Court of Cook County: Office description

-On January 1, 1964, the circuit courts of Cook County were unified.
-Before this, there were more than 200 separate courts in Cook County.
-In its unified form, it now had a single, popularly elected, clerk of court.
+On January 1, 1964, the more than 200 courts of Cook County were unified.
+Replacing the separate clerks that existed for different courts was a single popularly elected clerk of courts for newly merged Circuit Court of Cook County.

 Pre-1964 officeholders

-Notable pre-1964 officeholders included Norman T. Gassette and Jacob Gross.

 Officeholders since 1964

 The following individuals have held the office since the modern iteration of the Circuit Court of Cook County was established in 1964.